yakirnadav/CloudletTemplates/charts/webapp/README.md

 | `service.tls`             | If you want ssl, define its termination type, otherwise leave that empty                 |`edge` |
 | `resources.limits.memory`  | Memory resource limits                          | `128m`                                                     |
 | `resources.limits.cpu`     | CPU resource limits                             | `100m`                                                     |

-## Steps for deploying new application in specific cloudlet using Helm-Charts
-### 1. Creating new Cloudlet Deployment Instance
-### 2. Sync